myarotskaya/architecture-center/docs/data/solutions/batch-processing.md

 - Azure Storage Blob Containers.
 Many existing Azure business processes already make use of Azure blob storage, making this a good choice for a big data store.
 - Azure Data Lake Store.
 Azure Data Lake Store offers virtually unlimited storage for any size of file, and extensive security options; making it a great choice for extremely large scale big data solution that require a centralized store for data in all kind of format.

+For more information, see [Data storage](../technology-choices/data-storage.md).

 ### Batch processing

 - U-SQL.
 U-SQL is the query processing language used by Azure Data Lake Analytics.
 The language blend the declarative nature of SQL with the procedural extensibility of C#, and takes advantage of parallelism to enable efficient processing of data at massive scale.
 - Hive.
 Hive is a commonly used SQL-like language that is supported in most Hadoop distributions, including HDInsight.
 It can be used to process data from any HDFS-compatible store, including Azure blob storage and Azure Data Lake Store.
 - Pig.
 Pig is a declarative big data processing language used in many Hadoop distributions, including HDInsight.
 It is particularly useful for processing data that is unstructured or semi-structured.
 - Spark.
 The Spark engine supports batch processing programs written in a range of languages, including Java, Scala, and Python.
 Spark uses a distributed architecture to process data in parallel across multiple worker nodes.

+For more information, see [Batch processing](../technology-choices/batch-processing.md).

 ### Analytical data store